Do you need help choosing the right hiking boots?

-Let's take a look at how to make sure your hiking boots are both flexible and rigid enough to keep you safe without causing blisters.
+Let's look at how to ensure your hiking boots are both flexible and rigid enough to keep you safe without causing blisters.

 Fortunately, there are a few tricks to avoid this and feel as comfortable as possible from the first time you wear them.
 It's all about maintenance and good habits.

 Before the first use

 As with any pair of shoes, especially leather ones, it is always advisable to wear them at home several times before using them for the first time and even use them on short walks.

 This way, your feet will get used to them, and the boots will already start to become more flexible and adapt to the shape of your feet.

 When they're sitting in your closet, unused, you can stuff them with newspaper or use a shoe tree to keep your shoes in the right shape and prevent the leather from sagging.

 Finally, there are softening products specially designed for hiking boots.